semgrep/semgrep-docs/docs/contributing/semgrep-contributing.md

 ```
 pipenv install --dev types-pyyaml
 ```
-Here we use --dev to specify that this package is needed for development but not in production.
+Here `--dev` specifies that this package is needed for development but not in production.
 This command updates `cli/Pipfile` with the typing stubs package, and adds both the typing stubs and the package itself to your `Pipfile.lock`.
 This allows you to import the package in your code.
 For example, `import yaml as pyyaml`.

 Next, manually add the typing stubs package to `.pre-commit-config.yaml` so that the pre-commit mypy hook can find the package.